Mark & Lynne and Hassan

 – Gabriella Tufo Strouse, Director of Community Outreach at the King Street Center

-Mark and Lynne were 2018 Comcast Mentor of the Year nominees
+Mark and Lynne were 2018 Vermont Mentor of the Year nominees